castle-engine/castle-engine/scripts/README.txt

   on Linux or Mac OS X you already have it, on Windows --- you have to install MSys or Cygwin.

+- TODO: Maybe?
+A larger idea:
+  The build script could also just be written in Object Pascal.
+  This would allow it to be much more complex and also easier to maintain.
+  We could parse a file like CastleManifest.xml to read common variables for your project (like a human-readable application title, path to an icon etc.)

+- The script automatically defines -dCASTLE_BUILD_xxx conditional variables:
+  CASTLE_TARGET_STANDALONE
+  CASTLE_TARGET_ANDROID
+  CASTLE_TARGET_IOS
+  (Of course, you still have all the normal FPC conditionals to e.g. detect the exact operating system and processor.
+  You can also include castle_game_engine/src/base/castleconf.inc for a couple of extra defines from our engine, e.g. whether we use OpenGLES.)